 It is entitled The Peterborough Petroglyphs/ Kinoomaagewaabkong: Confining the Spirit of Place.
 Concerned with the structure built over and around the petroglyph site in the early 1980’s her stated aim is this –

 Due to the site’s uniqueness and popularity, the Ontario Ministry of Natural Resources (MNR) implemented measures to protect and conserve it, as well as to transform it into a tourist attraction.
 One such measure was the construction of a building directly on top of the site.
 In the following paper, I demonstrate that this building thwarts the understanding of the meaning inherent in this sacred Indigenous site, and that less intrusive and culturally sensitive conservation measures might be more suited for transmitting the spirit of the place.

-It is definitely worth a read before your visit even if Zawadzka only sees (or acknowledges) the physical building over the site by the MNR and not the ideological repurposing by some members of the Curve Lake First Nation.
+It is definitely worth a read before your visit even if Zawadzka only sees (or chooses to acknowledge) the physical building over the site by the MNR and not its ideological repurposing by some members of the Curve Lake First Nation.

 3. Access To a Chapter On the Site by Joan Vastokas

 Carol Diaz-Granados and James R. Duncan have edited a collection of papers in The Rock-Art of Eastern North America: Capturing Images and Insight (2004).
 Chapter 16 – The Peterborough Petroglyphs: Native or Norse? – is a contribution by Joan Vastokas.
 The teaser blurb begins –